 Interactive Support for Professional Learning

-Practice listening to students explain their reasoning and match the explanations to the ones provided in the interviews.
+Practice listening to students explain their reasoning for one interview question and matching the students' reasoning to the explanations provided.

 Strategy Labs